LinguistDeveloper/clarive/docs/en/devel/js-api/log.markdown

 ---
-title: Cla.log - Logging Classes
+title: cla/log - Logging Classes
 ---

 Logging is useful to correctly print and report messages to